protontypes/open-sustainable-technology/README.md

 - [Permamodel](https://github.com/permamodel/permamodel) - A collection of numerical permafrost models with a range of capability and complexity.
 - [pypromice](https://github.com/GEUS-Glaciology-and-Climate/pypromice) - Deliver data about the mass balance of the Greenland ice sheet in near real-time.
 - [GLAFT](https://github.com/whyjz/GLAFT) - Python module for assessing glacier velocity maps using statistics- and physics-based metrics.
+- [ACCESS-OM2](https://github.com/COSIMA/access-om2) - Global ocean-sea ice coupled model configurations.
+- [SNOWPACK](https://code.wsl.ch/snow-models/snowpack) - A multi-purpose snow and land-surface model, which focuses on a detailed description of the mass and energy exchange between the snow, the atmosphere and optionally with the vegetation cover and the soil.

 ### Hydrosphere